 Historical Houses

-A few of the main ones include the Borujerdiha Historical House, The Tabatabai House, The Abbāsi House and the Manouchehri Traditional House.
+A few of the main ones include the Borujerdiha Historical House, the Tabatabai House, the Abbāsi House and the Manouchehri Traditional House.

 Borujerdi House was nominated as the most beautiful historical house in Asia by UNESCO a few years ago.
 There’s also a love story behind it: when a man fell in love with the daughter of a wealthy family, he appointed a famous architect to construct this house to impress her, with success!

-Tabatabaee Historical House is another example of how luxurious life looked like back then.
+Tabatabaee Historical House is another example of what luxurious life looked like back then.
 A successful carpet merchant ordered the mansion to be built for his wife.
 One of the striking features is this 5-door room with colourful windows

 Have a stroll through the nearby old town and visit the few tourist shops.
 One famous feature of Kashan is its rosewater production.
-In the center you can see the process of how they make it and you can visit a few shops and try it yourself.
+In the center, you can see the process of how they make it and you can visit a few shops and try it yourself.
 Iranians put rosewater in almost everything, from their tea to the ice cream.
 This one is so unique to try when in Iran and definitely should have a place in your Iran itinerary.

 There is also a market for infused spice waters like cinnamon water or basil water.